ZeroBreakpoint/AdventureGameCSTextRPG/README.md

 # AdventureGame-CS-TextRPG

 A compact, object-oriented text-based RPG implemented in C#.
-Built in the early stages of me learning C#, this project demonstrates solid understanding of inheritance, abstract classes, encapsulation and game state rendering through console output.
+Built in the early stages of me learning C# follow a specified UML diagram, this project demonstrates solid understanding of inheritance, abstract classes, encapsulation and game state rendering through console output.

 ## Summary